Makushchenko/devops-k8s/devops_k8s_course/week1_task2/README.md

 4. Install **kind** (Kubernetes in Docker)
 5. Create a local cluster
 6. Deploy your app
-7. Roll out a new version with Blue/Green deployment
+7. Roll Out a New Version (v1.0.1)
+8. Blue/Green Deployment
+9. Hotfix flow
+10. Resource clean-up
+11. Install **k9s** is a terminal based UI to interact with your Kubernetes clusters

 ---